oscars47/BigData/README.md

 # Project 1: Predicting MNIST digits using direct algorithm

+still to do:
+- fit stable distributions? but still have bimodal
+- construct fake digits
+- think about slicing

+## 3/4/24
+* 4:00pm start, 5:32 finish
+* made plots of everything. making presentation

 ## 3/3/24
 * 6:56 pm start, break at 8:52pm
 * 9:39pm start, break at 11:49pm